-- Passover – This is the first Feast on God’s calendar.
+- Passover – This is the first Feast on Yehovah’s calendar.
 What happened on this day during Yeshua’s time?
 Yeshua was crucified (Matt.
 26:19-31).

 - Feast of Unleavened Bread – This begins the night of Passover and extends seven days with the commandment to abstain from eating anything with leaven in it and, instead, eat unleavened bread every day as a symbolic way of consuming Yeshua’s righteousness within us in reverence for His innocent death.

-- Feast of First Fruits – This takes place three days after Passover.
+- Feast of First Fruits – This takes place on the Sunday after Passover.
 What happened on this day during Yeshua’s time?
 Yeshua rose from the dead (Matt.
 27:62 – 28:6).

 These four make up the Spring Feasts.
 Each one was dramatically and literally brought to its prophetic meaning at Yeshua’s first coming.
 If I were alive in Yeshua’s time, I surely would’ve wanted to have these dates set aside and understand the meaning of these Feasts, so that I could fully comprehend and participate in what was taking place – as the disciples finally did in Acts 2.